-In the 1890s, B. P. Randolph, a founding member of Seattle’s Young Naturalists Society, and Dr. Trevor Kincaid led nature tours throughout the Pacific Northwest and gathered shells along the way—providing an important snapshot of the Pacific Northwest at the turn of the century.
+In the 1890s, P. Brooks Randolph, a founding member of Seattle’s Young Naturalists Society, and Dr. Trevor Kincaid led nature tours throughout the Pacific Northwest and gathered shells along the way—providing an important snapshot of the Pacific Northwest at the turn of the century.
 Many of the specimens collected during these forays, such as freshwater mussels that used to grow near Green Lake and Market Street in Seattle, are no longer found in the those locations.

 The collection continued to grow steadily and today.
 The focus is on marine molluscs from the Indo Pacific (mostly Guam and surrounding islands) as well as marine and freshwater Molluscs from the Pacific Northwest.